Skip to main content

 PTSD/Trauma + Addiction Treatment Options

 People suffering with PTSD and addiction need to feel safe, or they shut down fast.
 Many people fear being forced to talk about trauma, or being pushed into details in group counseling.
 At Jintara, trauma therapy is paced and consent-based.
-Stabilization comes first.
+Stabilisation comes first.
 How we protect your safety:

 • No forced disclosure: you can work in themes without sharing details.